turcuciprian/easy-countdown-timer/readme.txt

 7. What the date/time Picker looks like

-8. How The configuration of the styles tab looks like

-9. How The configuration of the general tab looks like

-10. How The configuration of the Timers Admin Page looks like
+8. How The configuration of the Timers Admin Page looks like